-We have completed a comprehensive survey in school with both students and parents / carers with regard to digital access and we have supplied a wide range of digital hardware to ensure that our students can access their education remotely including laptops and Wi-Fi dongles.
-If you would like to discuss this then please contact us on 01629 825577 or via email pastoral@anthonygell.co.uk
+We have completed a comprehensive survey in school with both students and parents / carers with regard to digital access and we have supplied a wide range of digital hardware to ensure that our students can access their education remotely including laptops and Wi-Fi iv) How will my child be taught remotely?

+- dongles.
+If you would like to discuss this then please contact us on 01629 825577 or via email pastoral@anthonygell.co.uk - If you would like to request paper copies of resources then please discuss this with your child's Pastoral Manager in the first instance.